mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Arguments:

-1. element - (*mixed*) A string ID of the Element or an Element reference to scroll.
+1. element - (*mixed*) A string of the id for an Element or an Element reference to scroll.
 2. options - (*object*, optional) All [Fx][] Options in addition to offset, overflown, and wheelStops.

 Options:

-1. offset     - (*object*: defaults to {'x': 0, 'y': 0}) An object with x/y properties for the distance to scrollTo the Element.
+1. offset     - (*object*: defaults to {'x': 0, 'y': 0}) An object with x and y properties of the distance to scroll to within the Element.
-2. overflown  - (*array*: defaults to []) An array of nested scrolling containers, see <Element.getPosition> for an explanation.
+2. overflown  - (*array*: defaults to []) An array of nested scrolling containers, see [Element:getPosition][] for an explanation.
 3. wheelStops - (*boolean*: defaults to true) If false, the mouse wheel will not stop the transition from happening.

 ### Returns: